Cucumber Avocado Salad with Tuna (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Cucumber Avocado Salad with Tuna is great for low-carb diet plans, including Keto.
+Tuna Cucumber Avocado Salad is great for low-carb diet plans, including Keto.
 Although this salad is loaded with healthy low-carb ingredients, avocados are a limited food for the original South Beach Diet, so for South Beach Dieters you need to limit portion size, especially if you use full-fat mayo.

 Find More Recipes Like This One: